Beijing Review: Key Achievements in 2025

 • An additional 1,000 kilometers of greenways were constructed.

-• Three new subway lines were opened, adding 30 kilometers of operational length.
-The total length of Beijing's rail transit network reached 909 kilometers, ranking first nationwide.
+• Three new subway lines were opened, extending the network by 30 kilometers.
+The total length of Beijing's rail transit system reached 909 kilometers, ranking first nationwide.

 • Over 50,000 new parking spaces for motor vehicles were added in the central area.

-• A total of 2,295 sessions of large-scale events were held, representing a 25.8-percent increase, and 16,000 sessions of public cultural events were launched.
+• A total of 2,295 sessions of large-scale events were held, up 25.8 percent, and 16,000 sessions of public cultural events were organized.

 • A total of 198 high-quality sports events, such as the World Table Tennis (WTT) China Smash, were both well-received and commercially successful.